 When you add a Point-Cloud, you select a Part.
-The Part has an Origin where its coordinates are X=0 and Y=0.
+The Part has an Origin - its start-Point - where its XY coordinates are (0,0)

-If the Point-Cloud data has an offset to it, then remove the offset with the X and Y data boxes.
+If the Point-Cloud data has a measurement offset, then remove the offset with the X and Y data boxes.

 File Rotary Units ; File Linear Units

-Select the units that matches the units of the original Point-Cloud data-file
+Select the units that match those of the original Point-Cloud data-file

 Pre-Select a File Format